 - Buttermilk vs. Sour Cream: I tested these cupcakes both ways.
 Made with buttermilk, they have the best flavor, but can be a little soft and sticky, so slightly more difficult to cut and fill (I recommend a quick chill in the refrigerator before cutting and filling, to make them a bit easier to work with).
 Made with sour cream, they have a sturdier crumb, but the chocolate flavor isn’t as strong.
 You can also try using half of each, if you happen to have both!

 - Buttermilk: Buttermilk is required for this recipe.
-You can make your own DIY version of buttermilk if needed.
+You can make your own DIY buttermilk substitute if needed.
 Add 1 teaspoon of white vinegar or lemon juice to a liquid measuring cup.
 Then add enough whole milk to the same measuring cup until it reaches 1/2 cup.
 (In a pinch, lower fat or nondairy milks work for this soured milk, but the cupcakes won’t taste as moist or rich.)
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.

 - Hot Coffee or Hot Water: Hot liquid enhances the cocoa powder’s flavor.
 It also encourages it to bloom and dissolve appropriately.
 I promise these cupcakes don’t taste like coffee at all!
 If you don’t drink coffee, you can use hot water.
 For deeper and richer flavor, though, use coffee (regular or decaf, but make sure it’s black with no sugar or cream).
 You can either brew it in a coffee maker or make instant coffee.